dankimio/codeword/README.md

 # Codeword

-A simple gem to more elegantly place a staging server or other in-progress rails application behind a basic codeword.
+A simple gem to more elegantly place a staging server or other in-progress Ruby on Rails application behind a basic codeword.
 It’s easy to implement, share with clients/collaborators, and more beautiful than the typical password-protection sheet.

 ![Screenshot](./screenshot.png)